ORB-HD/deface/README.md

 This is a shortcut for `$ deface -p '<video0>'`, where `'<video0>'` (literal) is a  camera device identifier.
 If you have multiple cameras installed, you can try `'<videoN>'`, where `N` is the index of the camera (see [imageio-ffmpeg docs](https://imageio.readthedocs.io/en/stable/format_ffmpeg.html)).

-### Advanced usage
+### CLI usage and options summary

-To get an overview of the usage and available options, run:
+To get an overview of usage and available options, run:

     $ deface -h

-The output may vary depending on your version, but it should look similar to this:
+The output may vary depending on your installed version, but it should look similar to this:

 ```
 usage: deface [--output O] [--thresh T] [--scale WxH] [--enable-preview]